On the ring of cooperations for real hermitian K-theory: Introduction

-where $\text{Ext}_{NC}$ refers to Ext over the negative cone.
-Our computations in this paper offer progress towards the $\mathbb{R}$-motivic Ext groups in this decomposition.
-These ideas will be further investigated in future work, joint with Li, Petersen, and Tatum.
+where $NC$ dentoes the ``negative cone", we expect that the Ext computations in this paper will be valuable in solving this problem.
+These ideas will be further investigated in future work, joint with Petersen and Tatum.